thepower/power-docs/docs/Maintain/check-lists/01-check-node-status.md

-# How can I check my node address link?
+# How can I check my node status?

 To check address link for your node, open the terminal and run: